-- Begin by reviewing the ACBH CPT Code Training recording and/or reviewing the presentation deck.
-The recording is on the QA Training page of the ACBH Provider Website, in the section titled: Current Procedural Terminology.
-This training covers the CPT code basics and will answer many of your questions related to CPT codes and how they will be set up in SmartCare. - In the same section, ACBH has provided two Procedure Code Tables that list all available CPT codes in SmartCare, their descriptions and specific rules related to each.
-These are titled MH SmartCare Procedure Code Table Eff 7-1-2023 and SUD SmartCare Procedure Code Table Eff 7-1-2023.
-These documents are updated periodically as needed, therefore if the links don't work, please find them on the QA Training page in the section titled Current Procedural Terminology. - Listen to CalMHSA's training modules on their Learning page.
+- Begin by listening to the ACBH CPT Code Training recording and/or reviewing the presentation deck.
+The recording is on the QA Training page of the ACBH Provider Website, in the section titled: Transition to Current Procedural Terminology Codes.
+This training covers the CPT code basics and will answer many of your questions related to CPT codes and how they will be set up in SmartCare. - Listen to CalMHSA's training modules on their Learning page.
 The trainings are under their CalAIM Training section and are titled: CPT Coding for Direct Service Providers (SMHS) and CPT Coding for Direct Service Providers (DMC and DCM-ODS) - Review the DHCS Billing Manuals for SMHS and DMC-ODS posted on the MedCC Library page.
-Scroll down to CalAIM Manuals and References Effective July 1, 2023 to find the Short Doyle Medi-Cal Manuals for SMHS and DMC-ODS.

-- Review the CalAIM Reference Guide for CPT Codes for SMHS and DMC-ODS, also posted on the MedCC Library page.
-Scroll down to CalAIM Manuals and References Effective July 1, 2023 to find the Short Doyle Medi-Cal References. - The CPT Code book can be purchased on the American Medical Association's website and is the rule book for use of CPT codes. - Attend Brown Bag meetings and other training/Q&A programs being offered by QA.
-Information regarding these can be found on the QA Training page. - 4.
-Will Community Based Organization (CBO) staff enter their services into SmartCare through CPT codes or will there be some sort of crosswalk?
-Updated 9/6/2023
+Scroll down to CalAIM Manuals and References Effective July 1, 2023 to find the Short Doyle Medi-Cal Manuals for SMHS and DMC-ODS. - Review the CalAIM Reference Guide for CPT Codes for SMHS and DMC-ODS, also posted on the MedCC Library page.
+Scroll down to CalAIM Manuals and References Effective July 1, 2023 to find the Short Doyle Medi-Cal References. - The CPT Code book can be purchased on the American Medical Association's website and is the rule book for use of CPT codes.

+• Attend Brown Bag meetings and other training/Q&A programs being offered by QA.
+Information regarding these can be found on the QA Training page.

+4. Will Community Based Organization (CBO) staff enter their services into SmartCare through CPT codes or will there be some sort of crosswalk?